Andrew McCabe: Resignation and firing

+GoFundMe

 On March 29, 2018, McCabe opened up a GoFundMe site to collect money for the legal costs arising from defending himself from the various investigations.
 The site raised $213,000 in five hours, and by the time it was shut down on April 2, 2019, had raised more than $538,000.

+Inspector General report

 On April 13, the OIG report was released to Congress and obtained by the Associated Press, which then published it.
 McCabe issued a response to the report, disputing its conclusions.
 The report found that McCabe lied to or misled federal investigators at least four times, with three of these instances occurring while he was under oath.
 The report also stated that his approval of disclosures to the media was within his power, but was a policy violation because it was done "in a manner designed to advance his personal interests at the expense of Department leadership".
 McCabe's lawyer Michael R. Bromwich responded that the investigation and report had been politicized by pressure from Trump, and announced that McCabe intended to sue the Trump administration and senior officials for "wrongful termination, defamation, Constitutional violations and more".
 McCabe filed suit in August 2019.
 In September 2020, federal district court judge Randy Moss denied a Justice Department motion to dismiss the suit, allowing the case to proceed to the discovery phase.